Unirep/docs/protocol/contract/attestations.md

 * publicSignals[maxReputationBudget + 6] = [ proveGraffiti ]
 * publicSignals[maxReputationBudget + 7] = [ graffitiPreImage ]
 * @param publicSignals The public signals of the reputation proof
- * @param proof The The proof of the reputation proof */ function spendReputation( uint256[] memory publicSignals,
+ * @param proof The proof of the reputation proof
+ */
+function spendReputation(
+    uint256[] memory publicSignals,